1. Why should I consider a second citizenship by investment?

 Second citizenship brings with it a range of benefits that can have a positive impact on your ability to do business.
 It is increasingly being viewed as a smart solution to ease access to global travel and banking, and the good news is that the investment packages are becoming more competitive.
 PassPro receives a lot of inquiries from clients in Jordan, Egypt, Lebanon, India and Pakistan where there is a very active and connected start-up community and news of the life-changing benefits of second citizenship quickly spreads by word of mouth.
 Having a citizenship of a neutral country can make it very easy to apply for business licenses without facing unfair prejudice, allowing you to expand your business in markets all over the world.

-Understanding how you want to utilize your second citizenship can help you decide upon the best program for you.
+Understanding how you want to utilize your second citizenship can help you decide upon the best citizenship by investment program for you.

 The Caribbean Community (CARICOM) is a grouping of 20 countries, stretching from The Bahamas in the north to Suriname and Guyana in South America, that is home to approximately 16 million citizens.
 The 15 main Member States are Antigua and Barbuda; Bahamas; Barbados; Belize; Dominica; Grenada; Guyana; Haiti; Jamaica; Montserrat; Saint Lucia; Saint Kitts and Nevis; Saint Vincent and the Grenadines; Suriname; and Trinidad and Tobago.
 Associate Members are: Anguilla; Bermuda; British Virgin Islands; Cayman Islands; and Turks and Caicos Islands.
 CARICOM passport holders benefit from freedom of movement in this part of the world, including the right to live, study, work, and import and export goods, providing a coveted opportunity to expand your business.